D3adP3nguin/ipk-repo-generator/README.md

 - The repository structure and file paths should be adjusted according to your specific needs.
 - Use detailed commit messages to describe the changes made.
 - Refer to the [GitHub Wiki](https://github.com/D3adP3nguin/ipk-repo-generator/wiki) for detailed documentation on each script and the GitHub Actions workflow.

+## Contributing

+Feel free to fork this repository, make changes, and submit pull requests.
+Any contributions that help improve this project are welcome.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+By following these steps, you can easily set up and manage your own custom IPK repository for OpenWRT devices using this generator.